 Equipment market prices were used for the analysis (PlotWave 3000: $16,000, Canon TX-3100 MFP: $10,500)

-Both systems are configured as 2-roll multifunction units including printer, scanner, and controller PC
+Both wide-format printer systems for are configured as 2-roll multifunction units including printer, scanner, and controller PC

 As you can see, there no longer is a split where it is more cost effective to use toner plotter.
 Ink jet systems have improved so much that the lines no longer cross.

 Based on our own analysis, we find that the operational costs of ink jets tend to hover around $0.093 per square foot, while the cost of LED toner averages $0.117 per square foot.
 (This includes all monthly service charges and printing supplies).

 At least with Canon wide-format equipment, it is possible for an inkjet plotter to produce 4 D-size (24x36) sheets per minute.
 That is crazy!
 Learn more: Check out the new TZ-30000.

 Ready to make a change?